Kappa63/mosaic-image-generator/README.md

 **A satisfactory solution:** the 220 MB output bug (row 3).
 I pasted the full program and the symptom; the AI immediately identified the actual root cause — `StitchMosaic`'s parameter was *named* `chunks` but at the call site received full-resolution thumbnail bitmaps, so `chunks[0].Width` silently meant "width of an arbitrary thumbnail," inflating the output to ~96,000 px wide while the corner-cropping source rectangle prevented any scaling.
 The proposed fix (pass cell dimensions computed from the target image; use each thumbnail's full bounds as the source rect) was correct and I integrated it after a few clarifying questions.

-**Where the AI was wrong and how it was corrected:** during the `Parameter is not valid` crash (row 6), the AI's first diagnosis was GDI handle exhaustion at the 10,000-object limit, and its second was intermittent memory pressure.
+**Where the AI was wrong and how it was corrected:** during an intermittent `ArgumentException: Parameter is not valid` crash (see *Proof of Edge Cases*), the AI's first diagnosis was GDI handle exhaustion at the 10,000-object limit, and its second was intermittent memory pressure.
 I pushed back with evidence — the program had previously run at 100×100 chunks multiple times — and a later stack trace showed the failure inside `Bitmap..ctor(String filename)`, i.e. while loading a *thumbnail file*, even at only 8×8 chunks.
-The AI then revised its diagnosis (a corrupt/unloadable thumbnail file or a stale absolute path in `cache.json`, selected only for certain targets — which fit the intermittency), retracted its earlier GDI-handle explanation as mechanically wrong, and supplied a try/catch wrapper printing the failing path to confirm it.
+The AI revised its diagnosis to a corrupt thumbnail file *or* stale absolute paths in `cache.json` and supplied a try/catch wrapper printing the failing path.
+The actual root cause, which I confirmed, was the stale cache: I had moved the application folder without regenerating `cache.json`, so its absolute thumbnail paths pointed at the old location.
+Regenerating the cache resolved the crash entirely (verified up to 150×150 grids), and the load-time staleness validation was added to prevent recurrence.
 The episode demonstrates both the value of providing the AI with exact stack traces and the necessity of challenging its hypotheses with observed evidence rather than accepting the first confident explanation.